Household Electronic Appliances in Japan - For Long-term Residents

 4. To live in a Serviced Apartment including furniture and appliances

-There are Serviced Apartments which includes furniture, appliances, cooking utensils, table ware, linens, all the utilities and cleaning service, but the rent becomes considerably more expensive.
+There are Serviced/monthly Apartments which includes furniture, appliances, cooking utensils, table ware, linens, all the utilities and cleaning service, but the rent becomes considerably more expensive.

 We recommend long-term-stay expats for leasing furniture and appliances for the period of their stay in Japan.